makersacademy/takeaway-challenge/README.md

 ### Still to complete ###

-- Twilio API integration to send a confirmation text upon complete
+- Twilio API integration to send a confirmation text upon completing order
+- create an additional class for 'orders'
+- test that total cost matches sum of dishes in order
+- reset order status when order complete

 ### User Stories ###